-- The licence agreement are made though the participation of the so-called "intermediaries" (non-affiliated) and directed at the resale of the products or services, provided that such "intermediaries": - do not perform any other functions; - do not accept any risks; and - do not use any assets for the purposes of organisation of the resale of the products or services. - One of the parties to the agreement is a resident of an offshore jurisdiction as set out in the official List of Ministry of Finance (2007).
-This includes Anguilla, Andorra, Bahrain, Belize, the British Virgin Islands, China (Hong Kong and Macao), Gibraltar, Grenada, the Isle of Man, Liberia, Liechtenstein, the Maldives, the Marshall Islands, Monaco, Panama, San Marino, the Seychelles, the United Arab Emirates and other offshore jurisdictions.
+• do not perform any other functions;

+• do not accept any risks; and

+• do not use any assets for the purposes of organisation of the resale of the products or services.

+ne of the parties to the agreement is resident in an offshore jurisdiction specified in the official List on nistry of Finance (2007), which includes:

+• Anguilla;

+• Andorra;

+• Bahrain;

+• Belize;

+• the British Virgin Islands;

+• China (Hong Kong and Macau);

+• Gibraltar;

+• Grenada;

+• the Isle of Man;

+• Liberia;

+• Liechtenstein;

+• the Maldives;

+• the Marshall Islands;

+• Monaco;

+• Panama;

+• San Marino;

+• the Seychelles;

+• the United Arab Emirates; and

+• other offshore jurisdictions.

-25. What are the main taxes payable by a seller on the sale of the main IPRs?
+25. What are the main taxes payable by a seller on the sale or transfer of the main IPRs?

-There is no specific IPR assignment tax in Russia.
-An assignor must pay corporate income tax (CIT) and value added tax (VAT) on the assignment of its IPRs.
+There is no specific tax on the assignment of IPRs in Russia.
+An assignor must pay CIT and VAT on the assignment of its IPRs.

-The taxes payable under IPR assignments are similar to taxes payable on the licensing of IPRs (see Question 24).
+The tax-related principles applicable to IPR assignments are similar to those applied licences of IPRs (see Question 24).